Deafness in Italy

-Italy is a country located in the south of Europe.
-The capital city is Rome.
-There are about 59 million people in Italy, and about 3.5 million Italians suffer from some form of hearing loss.
+Out of nearly 59 million people in Italy, about 3.5 million Italians have some form of hearing loss.
 Among them, around 70,000 people are severely deaf.
-The European Union for the Deaf reports that the majority of the deaf people in Italy use Italian Sign language (LIS).
+The European Union for the Deaf reports that the majority of the deaf people in Italy use Italian Sign Language (LIS).
 LIS has been an official sign language in Italy since 2021.
 Italy, among other countries, ratified the Convention on the Rights of Persons with Disabilities (CRPD) and is slowly improving conditions for deaf humans in Italy.
 Many major organizations in Italy fight for deaf rights and spread awareness to the Italian National Agency for the protection and assistance of the Deaf (ENS, Ente Nazionale Sordimuti) and Associated Italian Families for the Defense of the Rights of Deaf and Hard of Hearing Individuals (FIADDA).
 Newborns in Italy also receive universal hearing screenings.
-Education in Italy is directed towards oralism although sign language is also used.
-LIS is a stable language and used by 10,000 to 1,000,000,000 users in Italy.
+Education in Italy is directed towards oralism, although sign language is also used.
+LIS is a stable language and is used by approximately 40,000 users in Italy.

 Language emergence

 Deaf people in Italy use Italian Sign Language (lingua dei segni italiana, LIS).
-Other common terms used for Italian Sign language include lingua dei gesti (language of the gestures) and lingua dei sordi (language of deaf).
+Other common terms used for Italian Sign Language include lingua dei gesti (language of the gestures) and lingua dei sordi (language of the deaf).
 LIS is influenced by and shares similarities with French Sign Language.
-This happened because a deaf educator, Tommaso Silvestri, in 1784 brought over the French gesture system into Italy and started teaching it to children.
+This happened because a deaf educator, Tommaso Silvestri, in 1784 brought over the French gesture system to Italy and started teaching it to children.

 Italian Sign Language came to be through convergence.
 The deaf community in Italy lacked a form of communication and thus developed LIS through influences of French Sign Language.
 LIS can be quite different in various parts of Italy.
-For example, the signing of "shoes" is different regionally, and sometimes can be traced to a certain school.
-In particular, one school "Guilio Tarra" that was famous for its oralist education, signed "shoes" in a unique way "likely as the result of speech therapy sessions held at the school".
-LIS is best characterized as a deaf-community sign language as mostly only deaf people in Italy know LIS.
+For example, the signing of "shoes" is different regionally and sometimes can be traced to a certain school.
+In particular, one school, "Guilio Tarra" that was famous for its oralist education, signed "shoes" in a unique way "likely as the result of speech therapy sessions held at the school".
+LIS is best characterized as a deaf-community sign language, as mostly only deaf people in Italy know it.